syst3mw0rm/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 **Why don't I see a Question for some of my problems?**

 The value in the **Question** column is the accessibility label for the problem.
-To be included in the report, this label must have angle brackets around it (>>Question<<) in the Studio Simple Editor.
+For more information about how to set up labels for problems, see :ref:`Common Problems`.

 Also, for problems that use the **Randomization** setting in Studio, if a particular answer has not been selected since early March 2014, the **Question** is blank for that answer.